 - Type of transactions carried out (sales, services, loans, royalties).

-- Changes that occurred during the year (new relationships, terminations, or restructurings).
+- Changes during the year (new relationships, terminations, or restructuring).

-It is important to document any developments that may have tax or functional implications.
+It is relevant to document any developments that may have tax or functional implications.

-In addition to describing the operational, logistical, and financial flows between related entities, the company must detail how value is generated and distributed within the multinational group.
-It is expected that:
+In addition to describing the operational, logistical, and financial flows among related entities, the company must detail how it generates and distributes value within the multinational group.
+Hence:

-- The key functions, assets used, and risks assumed by each related party are identified in a clear and quantifiable manner.
+- The functions, assets used, and risks of each related party are clearly and quantifiably recognized.

-- The principles used to allocate the group’s profits throughout the global value chain, as well as the results obtained, are disclosed.
+- The principles used to allocate the group’s profits throughout the global value chain are explained, along with the results obtained.

-In particular, tax authorities require an explanation of whether the allocation of profits is based on functional and risk profiles or on comparable arm’s length margins.
-In both cases, the following must be justified:
+Particularly, tax authorities require an explanation of whether the allocation of profits follows functional and risk profiles or on comparable Arm’s Length margins.
+Both cases must support the following:

-- The logic used to quantify the contribution of each entity.
+- The logic used to quantify the contribution of each company.

-- The methodology used to determine the margins or benchmarks applied.
+- The methodology for determining the margins or benchmarks applied.

-- The data sources used and how they are translated into the final distribution of profits.
+- The data sources used and how these translate into the final profit distribution.

-The analysis must demonstrate that the allocation of profits adequately reflects the actual contributions of each participant in the chain.
+The analysis must show that the profit allocation properly reflects the actual contributions of each participant in the chain.

 - Functional comparability with companies in the same sector.